DWS Capital Growth VIP

 The fund seeks to provide long-term growth of capital.

 Main investments.
 The fund normally invests at least 65% of total assets in equities, mainly common stocks of US companies.
 The fund generally focuses on established companies that are similar in size to the companies in the S&P 500® Index (generally 500 of the largest companies in the US) or the Russell 1000® Growth Index (generally those stocks among the 1,000 largest US companies that have relatively higher price-to-earnings ratios and higher forecasted growth values).
-While the market capitalization ranges of the S&P 500® Index and the Russell 1000® Growth Index change throughout the year, as of February 28, 2019, the market capitalization range of the S&P 500® Index was between $4.8 billion and $860.6 billion and the market capitalization range of the Russell 1000® Growth Index was between $1.2 billion and $860.6 billion.
-The S&P 500® Index is rebalanced quarterly on the third Friday of March, June, September and December.
-The Russell 1000® Growth Index is reconstituted annually every June.
+While the market capitalization ranges of the S&P 500® Index and the Russell 1000® Growth Index change throughout the year, as of February 29, 2020, the market capitalization range of the S&P 500® Index was between $3.1 billion and $1.2 trillion.
+Under normal circumstances, the S&P 500® Index is rebalanced quarterly on the third Friday of March, June, September and December.
+Under normal circumstances, the Russell 1000® Growth Index is reconstituted annually every June.
+The fund rebalances its portfolio in accordance with the S&P 500® Index and the Russell 1000 ®Growth Index, respectfully, and therefore, any changes to the S&P 500® Index’s and/or the Russell 1000® Growth Index’s rebalance schedule will result in corresponding changes to the fund’s rebalance schedule.
 Although the fund can invest in companies of any size, the fund intends to invest primarily in companies whose market capitalizations fall within the normal range of these indexes at the time of investment.
 The fund may also invest to a limited extent in companies outside the US.

 Management process.
 Portfolio management aims to add value through stock selection.
 In choosing securities, portfolio management employs a risk-balanced bottom-up selection process to identify companies it believes are well-positioned and that have above average and sustainable growth potential.